-While there have been thousands of books written about leadership, there are a handful of leadership models that have served me well as a leader and leadership development practitioner.
-These are the tried and true models that have shifted my thinking about leadership and help create teachable leadership moments for others.
-Mind you, I’m not a scholar, so the models I favor tend to be simple, practical, and I have to had seen evidence that they are effective.
+While there have been thousands of books written about leadership, here are a handful of leadership models that have served leaders and leadership development practitioners well.
+These are the tried and true models that can shift your thinking about leadership and help create teachable leadership moments for others.
+These models tend to be simple and practical, and they have demonstrated effectiveness.

-Here are 10 leadership models that I believe any leader or aspiring leader should be familiar with (Kudos to Mind Tools for supplying many of the summaries in the links, and to Vou):
+Here are 10 leadership models with which any leader or aspiring leader should become familiar (Kudos to Mind Tools for supplying many of the summaries in the links, and to Vou):

 1. Situational Leadership.

 Developed by Ken Blanchard and Paul Hersey, it’s a timeless classic.
-If I could only teach one model to a new manager, it might be this one.
-It’s all about adapting your leadership style to the developmental needs, or “maturity level”, of your employees.
+It is a great model for new managers as it is all about adapting one's leadership style to the developmental needs, or “maturity level”, of your employees.
 It’s easy to understand and can be used on a daily basis.
 Your only dilemma will be which version to choose: Hersey or Blanchard?
-I say Blanchard, but that’s because they follow @Great Leadership. (-:

 2. Servant Leadership.